domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Belief in categories of knowledge as simple givens; irreducible and immanent in the human by virtue of its inherent makeup (as opposed to, say, empiricism).

+## Alain Badiou, French Philosopher

+Truths that force knowledge may lead to new truths; thus, old truths are ancestors of new truths; thus, old truths are eternalized when conceived (an Evental moment).

 ## Charles Baudelaire, French Poet

 Regarded each new innovation, each new promise of an ideal existence within consumer society, as a failed enterprise.
 Regarded new commodities as already dead things.
 Our desires for new goods are ultimately self-defeating because soon enough our shiny new purchases will be forgotten junk stored in our attics and garages.
 All that is left after all those purchases are the debts and desire to feel at home while connecting to something larger than ourselves.